Coalition to End Homelessness in Wichita/Sedgwick County2025-12-08T14:32:13-06:00

 Read our latest blog posts about our work in homeless services.

-2024 COALITION BOARD
+2025 COALITION BOARD

 The board directs the coalition and provides oversight.
 The current board is made up of 19 seats, each representing different parts of the coalition’s general membership.
 The board is elected by the coalition’s voting membership.

-Andy Houltberg, Vice Chair
+Andy Houltberg, Chair

 Breakthrough | Episcopal Social Services